 High Schoolers meet Sunday evening from 6-7:30 pm (dinner provided).

 Virtual Student Ministry

 We will continue our online options for those interested!
 Sunday online gatherings will meet at the following times:

 11-12th Grade Sunday morning small groups, 11:00 am

 9-10th Grade Sunday morning small groups, 11:00 am

 In the student ministry, we’ve identified several key times in the life of a student as they journey from elementary school all the way into college.
 We’ve sought to develop our programming strategically around these crucial turning points in order to best coach our students in their spiritual growth.
 These programs are specially designed for the time at which they're offered, and students aren't able to take them later on.
 Don't miss out!

-College Prep (12th graders) – Monday nights, March 23rd – April 27th.
+College Prep (12th graders) – Spring 2021.
 The last thing a senior in high school wants is to be told what to do or how to think.
 In College Prep, we walk with students through a tried and true method of exploring the successes and failures of their own middle and high school journeys in order to best navigate their futures.
 We help students to see and articulate the lessons God has been teaching them that can guide them in the transition from life now into the increasing freedoms and opportunities that come after high school.
 Click HERE to register!